f5devcentral/f5-agility-labs-containers/docs/class1/module3/lab1.rst

    supported/developed by NGINX (F5).
 The "`NGINX Ingress Controller`_" from
    NGINX (F5) is.

-.. attention:: In this lab were simply using the free version of NGINX.
+.. attention:: In this lab we're simply using the free version of NGINX.

    In a customer environment, an NGINX+ container would need to be built using a cert and key from the `F5 Customer Portal`_.